Kenya asks diaspora to lure tourists to help battered industry

 Seventeen people were killed in Islamist attacks on a satirical magazine and a Jewish foodstore in Paris in January.

-Kenya's government has repeatedly criticized the travel warnings, saying they emboldened attackers and did not reflect its success in preventing attacks.
+Kenya's government has repeatedly criticised the travel warnings, saying they emboldened attackers and did not reflect its success in preventing attacks.

-Other Western countries, including the United States, issued advisories for citizens traveling to Kenya last year.
+Other Western countries, including the United States, issued advisories for citizens travelling to Kenya last year.

 The investment conference also saw Kenyatta peppered with questions about efforts to rout out corruption, which critics say has blighted Kenya's image, scared off investors and undermined its national security.